Hula Popper Must-Have Effortless Topwater Lure

 The basic pop-and-pause retrieve

-A reliable starting point is a simple rhythm:
+A reliable starting point is simple:

 - Cast near cover, shade, or a lane beside vegetation.